theupdateframework/taps/candidate-snapshot-merkle-tap.md

 ## Merkle tree generation

-When the repository generates snapshot metadata, instead of putting the version information for all targets metadata file into a single file, it instead uses the version information to generate a Merkle tree.
+When the repository generates snapshot metadata, instead of putting the version information for all targets metadata files into a single file, it instead uses the version information to generate a Merkle tree.
 Each targets metadata file's version information forms a leaf of the tree, then these leaves are used to build a Merkle tree.
-The internal nodes of a Merkle tree contain the hash of the leaf nodes.
-The exact algorithm for generating this Merkle tree (ie the order of leaves in the hash, how version information is encoded), is left to the implementer, but this algorithm should be documented in a [POUF](https://github.com/theupdateframework/taps/blob/master/tap11.md) so that implementations can be compatible and correctly verify Merkle tree data.
+The internal nodes of a Merkle tree contain the hash of their child nodes.
+The exact algorithm for generating this Merkle tree (ie the order of nodes in the hash, how version information is encoded, etc.), is left to the implementer, but this algorithm should be documented in a [POUF](https://github.com/theupdateframework/taps/blob/master/tap11.md) so that implementations can be compatible and correctly verify Merkle tree data.
 However, all implementations should meet the following requirements:
 * Leaf nodes must be unique.
-A unique identifier of the target, such as the filepath or hash must be included in the leaf data to ensure that no two leaf node hashes are the same.
+A unique identifier of the targets metadata – such as the filepath, filename, or the hash of the content – must be included in the leaf data to ensure that no two leaf node hashes are the same.
 * The tree must be a Merkle tree.
-Each internal node must contain a hash that includes both leaf nodes.
+Each internal node must contain a hash that includes both child nodes.

-Once the Merkle tree is generated, the repository must create a snapshot Merkle metadata file for each target.
+Once the Merkle tree is generated, the repository must create a snapshot Merkle metadata file for each targets metadata file.
 This file must contain the leaf contents and the path to the root of the Merkle tree.
 This path must contain the hashes of sibling nodes needed to reconstruct the tree during verification (see diagram).
 In addition the path should contain direction information so that the client